Placement and internship opportunities

 - Holding mock interviews and assessment centres, and application reviews and interview preparation

 - Helping you meet potential employers at employability events

 - Carrying out pre-placement checks such as occupational health checks, the disclosure and barring service (DBS) and the mandatory training framework

 You can also get help with applying and interviewing for your placement from our Careers and Employability Service.
-It provides resources to help you locate potential placement providers, prepare applications and plan for placement interviews.
+It provides resources to help you prepare applications and plan for placement interviews.
 The team can also support you if you choose a self-employed placement year.